-The Best Garden Hoses of 2019
+The Best Garden Hoses of 2022

 The design of the Teknor Apex NeverKink is similar to that of the NeverKink Max with a couple of exceptions: the Teknor Apex lacks the coil that protects the end of the hose from kinks, but it does have a comfort grip.
 Otherwise, it performed the same in our tests, and it increased the range of our sprinkler almost as much as the NeverKink Max.
 If you’ll be using your hose to hand water, you’ll appreciate the grip on this one.

+The hose came with dents in it, which appeared to be caused by the zip-tied packaging holding it together.
+(Some Home Depot reviews noted a similar issue.)
+It also kinks easily when it’s not full of water, making it a challenge to coil and uncoil.
+Attaching the hose end to the spigot is a tricky, wet mess.
+I had trouble securing the hose to my outdoor faucet, which resulted in a fountain-like water show spewing from the connection.

+Hose accessories like storage and sprayer nozzles are not included with the Waterworks hose and are an extra cost to consider to get the most out of your garden hose.

-Sarah Kovac is an award-winning author and smart home editor for Reviewed.
+Sarah Kovac is an award-winning author and accessibility editor for Reviewed.
 Previously, she worked with a multitude of outlets such as Wirecutter, TIME, PCMag, Prevention, The Atlantic, Reviews.com, CNN, GOOD, Upworthy, Mom.me, and SheKnows.

+Rachel Murphy covers smart home for Reviewed.
+She lives in an actual smart home home full of smart plugs, smart lights, and smart speakers equipped with voice assistants Alexa, Google Assistant, and Siri.
+Murphy holds a journalism degree from the University of Central Florida and has over a decade of experience reporting and writing.
+Previously, she worked as a freelance writer for Business Insider, Mashable, Elite Daily, and other major publications.
+Prior to her work in online journalism, Murphy worked as an associate editorial producer for ABC News' Good Morning America in New York City.